nicholas-gcc/xylem-flood-prediction/README.md

 In this Challenge, we aim to use predictive modelling to help Portland, Oregon residents predict and take pre-emptive action against floods.

-You can access Floodopedia [here](https://floodopedia.herokuapp.com/)
+You can access the Floodopedia live app [here](https://floodopedia-710d10e3e279.herokuapp.com)

 This is an open-source project and we strive to continually improve the functionality of Floodopedia.
 Feel free to make a [pull request](https://github.com/nicholas-gcc/xylem-flood-prediction/pulls) or raise [issues](https://github.com/nicholas-gcc/xylem-flood-prediction/issues)!